umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 __Ouch!__ To show the top 10 voted recipes's this will end up doing the following:

-* This will iterate over all Recipes, create and allocate 5000 instances of `IPublishedContent`
+* This will iterate over all 5000 Recipes
 * This will create and allocate 5000 instances of `RecipeModel`
 * For each `RecipeModel` created, this will traverse upwards, iterate all 5000 recipes then resolve property data for 2 properties

-This means that there is now a minimum of __20,000__ new objects created and allocated in memory.
+This means that there is now an additional __5,000__ new objects created and allocated in memory.
 The number of traversals/visits to each of these objects is now 5000 x 5000 = __25,000,000 (25 MILLION TIMES!)__

 _Side note: The other problem is the logic used to lookup related recipes is incredibly inefficient.
 Instead, each recipe should have a picker to choose its related recipe's and then each of those can be looked up by their ID.
 (There's probably a few other ways to achieve this too!)_